5G Patents – Initiatives, Enabling Technologies, and Patent Landscape

 ATIS announced its agenda to advance the 5G network evolution at its 5G Symposium to be held on 2019, June 8 and 9 in Chicago.
 The role of this initiative is to ensure that the ultra-high-capacity and future network performance delivers the full opportunity envisioned by 5G.

 ETSI’s initiative, Multi-access Edge Computing (MEC), is an Industry Specification Group (ISG).
-The purpose of this initiative is to create a standardized, open environment which will allow the efficient and faster integration of applications from vendors, service providers, and third-parties across multi-vendor Multi-access Edge Computing platforms.
+The purpose of this initiative is to create a standardized, open environment that will allow the efficient and faster integration of applications from vendors, service providers, and third-parties across multi-vendor Multi-access Edge Computing platforms.

 Multi-access Edge Computing (MEC) offers cloud-computing capabilities and IT services at the edge of the network to application developers and content providers.
 This environment is characterized by ultra-low latency and high bandwidth as well as real-time access to radio network information that can be leveraged by applications.